 - In 2010 the 46 Mommas set a goal of raising $1 million for childhood cancer research and shaved in Los Angeles during Childhood Cancer Awareness Month.
 We were proud to stand on stage to represent The St. Baldrick’s Foundation as part of the nationally televised Stand Up to Cancer telethon.

-On September 21, 2011, our second team of mommas shaved during rush hour in Washington, DC's Union Station.
-DC also offered the Mommas the opportunity to advocate for pediatric cancer legislation on Capitol Hill.
-The Mommas met with various members of Congress and advocated for the Creating Hope Act at the Second Annual Childhood Cancer Summit.
+- The 2011 team shaved in Washington, DC.
+The 46 Mommas visited Capitol Hill to meet with various members of Congress and advocate for the Creating Hope Act at the Second Annual Childhood Cancer Summit.

-Our third annual shave was at Hollywood & Highland in Los Angeles, CA on July 29th, 2012.
-The 2012 team included Mommas from Canada for the first time representing Childhood Cancer Canada.
-This amazing international bond highlights that the devastation of childhood cancer is not limited to one country.
-The money raised by the Mommas for research will benefit children all over the world.
+- Returning to the West Coast, the 2012 46 Mommas included cancer moms from Canada among our ranks for the first time – representing Childhood Cancer Canada.
+This international bond highlights that the devastation of childhood cancer is not limited to one country.
+The money raised by the 46 Mommas for research will benefit children all over the world.

 - The 2013 46 Mommas team gathered in San Antonio for a Texas-sized celebration shave of the team reaching – and surpassing – the original $1 million dollar fundraising goal!

 - The 5th annual 46 Mommas event was a “wicked awesome” shave held in July 2014 in Boston.
 Mayor Marty Walsh, a childhood cancer survivor himself, was able to attend.

 - In 2015, the 46 Mommas held our first Midwest event and shaved in the “City of Fountains” - Kansas City, Missouri.
 The hospitality and generosity shown to the team resulted in another memorable and successful event.